urlbox/urlbox-dotnet/README.md

 Urlbox urlbox = Urlbox.FromCredentials("YOUR_KEY", "YOUR_SECRET", "YOUR_WEBHOOK_SECRET");
 ```

-### 3. Make a request through any of our screenshotting methods.
+### 3. Make a request through any of our rendering methods.

 The most common use case for a webhook is when you need to use the `/async` endpoint to handle a larger render.